dmlogv/cv/cv.en.md

 ## Summary

-Passionate engineer with over 10 years of experience in application development and improvement, database and ETL development, developer and project management.
+Passionate engineer with 10+ years of experience in software, databases and data pipelines development.

 ### Contacts